 - Old people can die of loneliness or a broken heart

 Loneliness and lack of social interaction are a risk factor to an early death and are harmful to our health.
-That said, being alone is not always lonely.
-I really enjoy my own company and I can be in a room full of people or in the wrong relationship and feel lonely.
+Being alone isn’t always lonely.
+I enjoy my own company.
+I can be in a room full of people or in the wrong relationship and feel lonely.

 Why are children lacking emotional connection?

 If humans are hard-wired to connect, why am I coaching so many children who can’t reach out?